BURANA LAND RECLAMATION BOARD – MODENA, ITALY

 The region of Emilia-Romagna, where Burana mainly operates, consists of nine provinces and covers an area of 22,452,8 km².
 Nearly half of the region consists of plains, whereas 25% is hilly and 25% mountainous.
 About half of the region consists of the Po Plain, an extremely fertile alluvial plain crossed by the river Po.
 The plain was formed by the gradual retreat of the sea from the Po basin and by the sediments deposited by the rivers.

-After the unification of Italy the State decided to grant the management of reclamation works to Land-reclamation syndicates, acknowledging the benefits brought about not only to single farming areas but to the population in general.
+After the unification of Italy the State decided to grant the management of reclamation works to Land-Reclamation Boards, acknowledging the benefits brought about not only to single farming areas but to the population in general.

-In Italy the syndicate institution is proud of its tradition dating back many centuries.
-The Italian State recognised the public utility of reclamation works only after the disastrous floods of the River Po and decided to entrust these activities directly to land-reclamation syndicates, whose institution was favoured all over the country.
-To date in Italy there are about 150 land-reclamation boards, although a recent re-arrangement process based on drainage basins has led to the unification of some syndicates in several regions, among which our own.
+In Italy the Land-Reclamation Boards are proud of its tradition dating back many centuries.
+The Italian State recognised the public utility of reclamation works only after the disastrous floods of the River Po and decided to entrust these activities directly to Land-Reclamation Boards, whose institution was favoured all over the country.
+To date in Italy there are about 140 Land-Reclamation Boards, although a recent re-arrangement process based on drainage basins has led to the unification of some boards in several regions, among which our own.

 Although syndicate activities were initially limited to works for improving water drainage, subsequently the authority of the syndicates was extended to water supply works, construction of roads and the implementation of activities finalised to efficient management of the territory, regarding, in particular, soil conservation and environmental, social, economic and health aspects.